laikhtewari/Reached/README.md

+#REACHED
-#REACHED\nThis iOS App sends a text message to a specified number when you reach and leave a specified place.
+###This iOS App sends a text message to a specified number when you reach and leave a specified place.